Classic Chinese Novels: Nomenclature and subgroupings

-Textual history and authorship
+Textual history and attributed authorship

-None of the six were published in the author's lifetime.
-Three Kingdoms and Water Margin appeared in many variants and forms long before being edited in their classic form in the late Ming.
+None of the six were published in the authors' lifetime.
+Romance of the Three Kingdoms and Water Margin appeared in many variants and forms long before being edited in their classic form in the late Ming.
 There is considerable debate on their authorship.
 Since the novel, unlike poetry or painting, had little prestige, authorship was of little interest in any case.
 While tradition attributes Water Margin to Shi Nai'an, there is little or no reliable information on him or even confidence that he existed.
 The novel, or portions of it, may have been written by Luo Guanzhong, perhaps Shi's student, who was the reputed author of Romance of the Three Kingdoms, or by Shi Hui (施惠) or Guo Xun (郭勛).
-Journey to the West is the first to show signs of a single author who composed all or most of the text, which became more common in later novels.
+Journey to the West is the first to show strong signs of a single author who composed all or most of the text, which became more common in later novels.

-In the late Ming and early Qing, new commercial publishing houses found it profitable to issue novels that claimed specific authors and authentic texts.
+In the late Ming and early Qing, new commercial publishing houses found it profitable to re-issue novels that claimed specific authors and authentic texts.
 They commissioned scholars to edit texts and supply commentaries to interpret them.
 Mao Zonggang, for instance, and his father Mao Lun, edited Three Kingdoms and Jin Shengtan edited Water Margin, supplying an introduction to which he signed Shi Nai'an's name.
 In each case the editor made cuts, additions, and basic alterations to the text, misrepresenting them as restoring the original.
 They also supplied commentaries with literary and political points that modern scholars sometimes find strained.
 Their editions, however, became standard for centuries, and most modern translations are based on them.
 Zhang Zhupo likewise edited The Plum in the Golden Vase.
 Zhang worked on an abridged and rewritten text of 1695; the 1610 text, however, was a more coherent and presumably closer to the author's intent.

 In chronological order of their earliest forms, they are: